How are the Changes in the ERP Market Affect Companies in Singapore

 - Vendors use customizations profit margin to recover the initially quoted low price.

-- Some vendors use heavy customizations to lock-down their customers and to charge higher support price.
+- Some vendors use heavy customizations to lock-down their customers and to charge higher support prices.

-- Some vendors and consultants have pride in their ability to customize their project.
+- Some vendors and consultants have pride in their ability to customize their projects.
 Sometimes, they will convert these customizations into add-ons or re-sell the customizations to other customers.

 Often, programmers do the quick and dirty way by hard coding their customizations.
 These quick fixes will take up lesser effort in programming but will make the software more complicated when changes are required.